A General History of the Middle East

 At this stage an impartial observer would have put his money on Islam.
 Once an area became Moslem, it stayed that way; in 800 years of conquests, only Spain and the Mediterranean islands had been lost to the infidel again.
 Stretching from Morocco to the Ural mts., a solid wall of Moslem states stood between Christendom and the rest of the known world.
 The Christian communities in the Middle East had shrunken beyond the point of recovery, and those in Georgia and Ethiopia were isolated, while Islam expanded steadily east and south.
 The black tribes and kingdoms of sub-Saharan Africa, the oases of Central Asia, and the Malays of Southeast Asia were all adopting Islam, because it gave them access to the trade goods and culture of the Middle East.
 In those parts of India that were not conquered outright, Moslems found acceptance as honorary members of the Kshatriya (warrior) caste.
 Finally, when it came to military efficiency, nobody could match the Ottoman Turks.

 The first visible sign that things had changed was in the Indian Ocean.
-Here trade had been under the control of Moslems, especially the Mamelukes.
+Here trade had been under the control of Moslem states, especially the Mamelukes.
 Then in 1498 a Portuguese captain, Vasco da Gama, showed the world how to get from Europe to Asia by sailing around Africa, cutting out the Moslem middlemen completely.
 The Mamelukes tried to fight this threat, but in vain.
 Their ships were thin-skinned, oar-propelled galleys, designed to do battle on the relatively calm waters of the Indian Ocean or the Mediterranean Sea.
 The Portuguese, by contrast, had to deal with a stormy Atlantic Ocean, so they built more sturdy ships.
 These vessels were strong enough to carry cannon, whereas the recoil from such heavy weapons would have shaken a lighter vessel apart.
 The complete superiority of the new navy became clear at the battle of Diu (1509), where the Portuguese blew away a much larger fleet of Egyptian and Indian ships.
+We now believe this battle fatally weakened Egypt, because the Ottoman Turks conquered it just eight years later (see below).
 Then the Portuguese secured their command of the sea by setting up bases in strategic locations.
 Among these bases were Hormuz, Muscat, and Bahrein, which gave the Portuguese control over all traffic going in and out of the Persian Gulf.
 In 1517 they entered the Red Sea, penetrated all the way to Suez, and alarmed Mecca by bombarding Jiddah.(3) Later the Dutch and the English would follow the Portuguese into the Indian Ocean and seize for themselves the riches of the Orient.